 As it stands, recreational marijuana is legal in nine states and Washington, D.C.
 Another 29 states have legalized medical marijuana.
 But some states and cities have gone even further, passing laws to protect job applicants.
-For instance, San Francisco passed an amendment to its Fair Chance Ordinance, barring employers from considering an applicant’s past conventions related to decriminalized conduct – which includes, of course, marijuana.
+For instance, San Francisco passed an amendment to its Fair Chance Ordinance, barring employers from considering an applicant’s past convictions related to decriminalized conduct – which includes, of course, marijuana.

 But policy changes at the federal level could slow legalization efforts in certain states.
 In January 2018, the U.S. Department of Justice rescinded the Obama-era Cole Memorandum that had established a policy of non-interference in marijuana-friendly states.
 In contrast, Canada recently passed the Cannabis Act, which will legalize marijuana nationwide in October, but exact policies will vary by province.